Hand tools and fabrication machines

 As in Ref.
 1, either the chemotaxis ("smell finding") or nose touch neurons are stimulated depending on whether an obstacle detecting sensor has been triggered.
 A flow chart representing how sensor state feeds through the connectome simulation and out through the motors is given in Figure 1.
 Particular weight is given to the neck muscles of the worm, as they provide the direction of locomotion (see Ref.
 3).

-Forward and backward movement in the biological worm are governed by A and B-type motor neurons, with a nose touch resulting in a reversal of the worm's locomotion.
-Since backward motion is driven by B-type cells (see Fig.1 of Ref.
+Backward and forward movement in the biological worm are governed by A and B-type motor neurons, with a nose touch resulting in a reversal of the worm's locomotion.
+Since backward motion is driven by A-type cells (see Fig.1 of Ref.
 2), the average activation of these motor neurons in the connectome is used as a trigger for reverse locomotion in the robot.

 Indeed, the normalized activity of A-type motor neurons shows a stronger response to nose touch input than B-type, so this approach seems reasonably well motivated.Further work (to do)